-Consistent with the requirements of 40 CFR §257.103(b)(1) and employing processes consistent with those used in the evaluation of alternative disposal capacity for the Demonstration, WSP, on behalf of NIPSCO, performed a reevaluation of its previous assessment.
+Consistent with the requirements of 40 CFR §257.103(b)(1) and 40 CFR §257.103(f)(2), each as applicable, and employing processes consistent with those used in the evaluation of alternative disposal capacity for the Demonstration, WSP, on behalf of NIPSCO, performed a reevaluation of its previous assessment.
 Based on NIPSCO's representations and WSP's review of current conditions, the continued lack of alternative capacity is supported by the following conclusions:

-- Other than the WDA, no impoundments at RMSGS are both active and CCR Rule compliant, therefore no existing on-Site impoundment system can accept partial or total flows of CCR waste streams that are currently discharging into the WDA - Due to other ongoing treatment demands, the existing on-Site wastewater treatment plant (WWTP) is at or near capacity, thus no alternative disposal capacity is available for CCR and non-CCR waste streams - No existing off-loading or conveyance piping infrastructure is in place to support on- or off-Site transport and alternative disposal of CCR or non-CCR waste streams - Commercial tanker truck, railcar, on-Site infrastructure, and treatment capacity in the region continue to preclude off-Site transport and/or alternative disposal - An employee and public health and safety risk associated with off-Site disposal would result due to the additional truck traffic both on-Site and on the public roads as well as an increased carbon footprint with added truck traffic - An increased risk of release that could harm the environment would result every time the wastewater is handled (i.e., pumped/loaded for off-Site transport, pumped to the on-Site WWTP, unloaded at an alternative treatment facility, if one existed)
+- No other existing on-Site impoundment system can accept partial or total flows of CCR waste streams that are currently discharging into the WDA - No existing transport conduit nor alternative disposal capacity is available for CCR and non-CCR waste streams in the existing on-Site wastewater treatment plant (WWTP)

+- No existing off-loading or conveyance piping infrastructure to support on- or off-Site alternative disposal of CCR or non-CCR waste streams is in place and, as a practical matter, commercial tanker truck capacity for individual waste streams of between 0.34 and 1.42 MGD, up to a combined daily maximum volume of up to 4.1 MGD, is not possible to dependably source considering equipment and driver availability, impairments due to seasonal weather conditions, etc. - An employee and public health and safety risk associated with off-Site disposal would result due to the additional truck traffic both on-Site and on the public roads as well as an increased carbon footprint with added truck traffic - An increased risk of release that could harm the environment would result each time the wastewater is handled (i.e., pumped/loaded for off-Site transport, unloaded at off-Site receiving facilities)

 NIPSCO previously evaluated the feasibility of constructing new alternative CCR and non-CCR waste management options on-Site, even though RMSGS will cease all coal-fired generation in 2025.
-Similar to 2020, due to Site-specific factors (e.g., space limitations, shallow depth to groundwater and thus the inability to reasonably achieve the 40 CFR §257.60(a) five-foot separation from the upper limit of the uppermost aquifer), permitting and/or regulatory hurdles, supply chain-related materials and labor shortages, and building timeframes, construction of new alternative management facilities is infeasible.
+As in 2020 and confirmed in 2022 (Demonstration Addendum 2), due to Site-specific factors (e.g., space limitations, shallow depth to groundwater and thus the inability to reasonably achieve the 40 CFR §257.60(a) five-foot separation from the upper limit of the uppermost aquifer), permitting and/or regulatory hurdles, supply chain-related materials and labor shortages, and building timeframes, construction of new alternative management facilities is infeasible.